Series: genesis

 By John Hardy

 This project exists to test a new model of software development and content production in public.
-The repository is both the lab and the record, and the system I am building will publish the discoveries that come out of its own construction.
-If you want the map of how the system thinks, treat this series as a lab notebook with working notes and decisions in view.
+The repository is both the lab and the record, and the system I am building will publish the discoveries that come out of building it.
+If you want the map of how the system is built, treat this series as a lab notebook with working notes and decisions in view.
 I want readers to see the system forming alongside the result.

 The first content is the documentation process itself, so I write while I build and treat the conversation and decisions as raw material with constraints and contradictions kept visible.
 The Q/A process I am working out here is the real work, and it becomes the content.
 Each entry shows a decision while it is still forming, before it hardens into tooling.

 Over time, this back-and-forth will harden into scripts as the workflow stabilises and the content aligns with the system it describes.
-The point of doing it in the open is that the system proves itself by publishing its own formation.
+The point of doing it in the open is that I can test the system by publishing its formation.
 The diary becomes the tool because each change leaves a record I can test and reuse.

 I minimise imports and treat third-party tools as a last resort.
 When a problem fits in a small script, I write it and keep it in the repo so the implementation stays visible.
 When the problem is larger than that, I import a library and document the specific gap it fills.